mhellmeier/FTP-Move-Server-Files/README.md

 ## Contributing

-Feel free to fork the project, work in your personal branch and create a pull request your simple interact in the [issue section](https://github.com/mhellmeier/FTP-Move-Server-Files/issues).
+Feel free to fork the project, work in your personal branch and create a pull request or you simple interact in the [issue section](https://github.com/mhellmeier/FTP-Move-Server-Files/issues).

 **This is an open source project!
 Every contribution is greatly appreciated!**